Vince1024/mcp-outlook/CONTRIBUTING.md

 ---

-## Questions Fréquentes
+## Frequently Asked Questions

-### Q: Mon PR a été rejeté, que faire ?
+### Q: My PR was rejected, what should I do?

-**R**: Ne vous découragez pas !
-Lisez les commentaires des reviewers, effectuez les modifications demandées, et re-soumettez.
-C'est un processus d'apprentissage.
+**A**: Don't get discouraged!
+Read the reviewers' comments, make the requested changes, and resubmit.
+It's a learning process.

-### Q: Je ne sais pas par où commencer ?
+### Q: I don't know where to start?

-**R**: Regardez les issues étiquetées `good first issue` ou `help wanted`.
-Ce sont de bons points de départ pour les nouveaux contributeurs.
+**A**: Look for issues tagged `good first issue` or `help wanted`.
+These are good starting points for new contributors.

-### Q: Je peux contribuer sans savoir coder ?
+### Q: Can I contribute without coding?

-**R**: Absolument !
-Vous pouvez :
+**A**: Absolutely!
+You can:
-- Améliorer la documentation
+- Improve documentation
-- Traduire (si multilingue)
+- Translate (if multilingual)
-- Signaler des bugs
+- Report bugs
-- Suggérer des améliorations
+- Suggest improvements
-- Aider d'autres utilisateurs dans les issues
+- Help other users in issues

-### Q: Comment tester mes changements ?
+### Q: How do I test my changes?

-**R**:
+**A**:
-1. Exécutez `python tests/test_connection.py` pour les tests basiques
+1. Run `python tests/test_connection.py` for basic tests
-2. Exécutez `pytest tests/` pour tous les tests
+2. Run `pytest tests/` for all tests
-3. Testez manuellement avec un vrai Outlook
+3. Test manually with a real Outlook
-4. Vérifiez que les fonctionnalités existantes marchent toujours
+4. Check that existing functionality still works

-### Q: Mes tests échouent, que faire ?
+### Q: My tests fail, what should I do?

-**R**:
+**A**:
-1. Lisez les messages d'erreur attentivement
+1. Read error messages carefully
-2. Vérifiez qu'Outlook est en cours d'exécution
+2. Check that Outlook is running
-3. Vérifiez votre environnement Python
+3. Check your Python environment
-4. Demandez de l'aide dans l'issue ou la PR
+4. Ask for help in the issue or PR

 ---

-## Ressources
+## Resources

-### Documentation Externe
+### External Documentation

 - **Python**: https://docs.python.org/3/
 - **FastMCP**: https://github.com/jlowin/fastmcp